woleet/woleet-weblibs/README.md

 This repository contains the sources code of **Woleet Web libraries**.
 These libraries can be used in any web application to:
-- verify the integrity and timestamp of files anchored by Woleet,
-- verify the integrity and timestamp of files anchored by third parties using [Chainpoint 1.0](http://www.chainpoint.org/#v1x) compatible receipts,
+- verify the integrity and timestamp of files anchored by Woleet or by any third parties using [Chainpoint 1.0](http://www.chainpoint.org/#v1x) compatible receipts,
-- compute the SHA256 hashes of any file (even larger than 50MB).
+- compute the SHA256 hash of any file (even larger than 50MB).

 Note that these libraries don't rely on the Woleet API (except for the **`woleet.verify.WoleetDAB(file)`** function) and so don't require any Woleet account to be used, nor the availability of the Woleet service.